 - Extensively used in heavy agricultural machinery

-- Construction equipment’s use chain drive to lift materials
+- Construction equipment’s use a chain drive to lift materials

 - Automobile industry use chain drive for transferring power

 That’s all I have in this article.
-I hope you got a fair basis idea about chain drive.
-If you still have any questions or query then don’t hesitate to write it down under the comment section and I will be happy to help.
+I hope you got a fair basic idea about chain drive.
+If you still have any questions or query then don’t hesitate to write them down under the comment section and I will be happy to help.